What Keywords Are My Competitors Using – This is How You Can Find

 Find Your Competitors Adwords Keywords

-There are two approaches to finding your competitors Adwords keywords :
+There are three approaches to finding your competitors Adwords keywords :

 - Start with specific keywords – identify competitors and then dig for their other keywords.
 This approach is suitable when you are looking to identify missed opportunities, increase your keyword basket